Debt Validation Letter Template

 What is a Debt Validation Letter?

 This letter protects you from errors, identity theft, or attempts to collect a debt you don’t recognize.
-It requires the collector to provide details like the original creditor’s name, the amount owed, and supporting documentation.
+When sent within 30 days of the initial written notice, it legally obligates the collector under 15 U.S.C.
+1692g(b) to provide verification including the original creditor’s name, the amount owed, and supporting documentation proving the debt's validity and the collector's authority to collect it.

 Debt Validation Letter Sample